KCaseyChamberlain/README-architect/README.md

 View the project in GitHub at: https://github.com/KCaseyChamberlain

-If you have any questions, contact the Casey at caseygchamberlain@gmail.com.
+If you have any questions, contact the Casey at: caseygchamberlain@gmail.com.